fastai/course20/files/notes/notes-1-1.md

 ## Questionnaire

+The questions below are the same as those in the book.
+For more, including detailed answers and links to the video timeline, have a look at Radek Osmulski's [aiquizzes](http://aiquizzes.com/howto).

 (If you're not sure of the answer to a question, try watching the next lesson and then coming back to this one, or read the first chapter of the book.)

 1. Do you need these for deep learning?